PeeblyWeeb/Kemono-Finder/README.md

 # How to install

+## Chrome

 - Download this repository.
 Either by clicking Code > Download or using `git clone`
 - If compressed, extract
 - Put the folder in a persistent location where you know it won't move or be deleted
 - In any **Chromium based browser**, go to `chrome://extensions` (replace chrome with your browser name)
 - In the top right, turn on Developer Mode
 - Select the newly added "Load Unpacked" button in the top left

+## Firefox

+- Click the three dots -> Add-ons and Themes -> Extensions -> Debug Add-ons -> Load Temporary Add-on
+- then select the manifest.json in the extension folder

 # How to use